 The corresponding period of the process as a fraction of the sample size is given by

-The proposition below provides an asymptotic approximation to the length of a cycle as a fraction of the sample size when measured using the spectrum-based approach. \begin{proposition} Suppose that $\{y_{n,t}\}$ is generated according to \eqref{eq:DGP_n} with characteristic roots satisfying Assumption \ref{a:roots} and serially uncorrelated $\{u_t\}$ with a finite variance.
+The following proposition provides an asymptotic approximation of the length of a cycle as a fraction of the sample size when measured using the spectrum-based approach. \begin{proposition} Suppose that $\{y_{n,t}\}$ is generated according to \eqref{eq:DGP_n} with characteristic roots satisfying Assumption \ref{a:roots} and serially uncorrelated $\{u_t\}$ with a finite variance.
 Suppose further that $d\geq \lvert c\rvert$.
-Then its spectrum maximizing frequency $\omega^*_n$ satisfies
+Then its spectrum-maximizing frequency $\omega^*_n$ satisfies

 and its corresponding spectrum-based period as a fraction of the sample size satisfies

 \end{proposition}